Employee Experience

 While averages are helpful, job roles strongly influence compensation:

-• Finance: Investment bankers and actuaries are among the highest earners, with Switzerland and Singapore offering top-tier pay.
+• Finance: Investment bankers and actuaries remain among the highest earners, with Switzerland and Singapore offering top-tier pay levels.

-• Healthcare: Doctors and medical specialists remain well-compensated in the U.S., Canada, and UAE.
+• Healthcare: Doctors and medical specialists continue to be well compensated in the U.S., Canada, and the UAE.

-• Education: Teachers in advanced economies earn two to four times more than in developing countries, although cost-of-living adjustments are significant.
+• Education: Teachers in advanced economies earn two to four times as much as in developing countries, though cost-of-living and local adjustment factors vary widely.

 Key Takeaways